 Diversity and Inclusion

 The School of Medicine and the Department of Population Health Sciences hold as a central tenet that diversity and inclusion are key drivers of institutional excellence and amplify our capacity for innovation and solving complex problems.
-The department takes seriously its responsibility to recruit and retain students that exemplify a wide diversity of backgrounds, life experiences, and perspectives.
+The department takes seriously its responsibility to recruit and retain students that exemplify a diversity of backgrounds, life experiences, and perspectives.

 We strongly encourage applications from traditionally underrepresented minorities, those from disadvantaged backgrounds, and those with disabilities.
 Duke offers the following resources in that regard: